suha98/Hungry-Snake-Game/README.md

 2. Mushroom: Shortens snake length.
 3. Star: Bonus points!

 There are a total of 15 levels in the game to complete.
-H